Breast milk jaundice

 Toggle: English / Spanish

-Jaundice is a condition that causes the skin and parts of the eyes to turn a yellow color.
+Jaundice is a condition that causes the skin and whites of the eyes to turn yellow.

 Bilirubin is a yellow pigment that is created as the body gets rid of old red blood cells.
 The liver helps break down bilirubin so that it can be removed from the body in the stool.

-Breast milk jaundice tends to run in families.
-It occurs equally often in males and females and affects 0.5% to 2.4% of all newborns.
+Breast milk jaundice may run in families.
+It occurs just as often in males and females and affects about a third of all newborns who get only their mother's milk.

-Your child's skin, and possibly also the whites of the eyes (sclera) will look yellow.
+Your child's skin, and possibly the whites of the eyes (sclera), will look yellow.

 Laboratory tests that may be done include: